Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Introduction

 \section{Introduction}

-Perovskite solar cells (PSCs) captured a tremendous amount of attention in the last few years due to the rapid advancement in power conversion efficiency (PCE), nowadays reaching 26.1\%, which is the same as in silicon single crystal devices \cite{nrel}.
+Perovskite solar cells (PSCs) captured a tremendous amount of attention in the last few years due to the rapid advancement in power conversion efficiency (PCE), nowadays reaching 27.3\%, which is larger than in silicon single crystal devices \cite{nrel}.
 The low fabrication costs of PSCs, based on chemical routes, is a major advantage compared to standard silicon photovoltaic technology, but issues related to stability and the optimization of the multi-layered structures for large area scalability still remain to be solved \cite{KHATOON2023437,Tao2023}.
 This requires choosing materials for electron and hole transporter layers (ETL, HTL) as well as adjustments to the perovskite absorber in order to get a proper band alignment at the active interfaces, taking into account the constraints concerning the fabrication process, like solvents, deposition temperature etc \cite{Lee_2022,SIN2023112054,JIAO2023101158}.

-The stability of the PSCs depends on the ability to mitigate both intrinsic and extrinsic degradation mechanisms.
+The stability of the PSCs depends on the ability to mitigate both intrinsic and extrinsic degradation mechanisms \cite{en14175431}.
 Whereas by encapsulation one can reduce the impact of moisture and oxygen, the intrinsic mechanism mainly derive from the ion migration in the perovskite (PRV) layer during the operation of the solar cell \cite{doi:10.1021/acs.jpclett.6b02375}.
 To contain the ion migration the structure of the ETL and HTL layers is essential.
 Although originally, Spiro-OMeTAD was used as HTL in the vast majority of PSC devices, the high costs and ion permeability focused the attention towards inorganic crystalline compounds, like Cu$_2$O, NiO etc \cite{https://doi.org/10.1002/nano.202000238,SAJID2023101378}.
 Most of these oxide materials can be processed as thin films by low temperature solution-based techniques or, alternatively, inverted PSC structures can be considered \cite{https://doi.org/10.1002/nano.202000200}.
-Typically, the ETL is less prone to ion migration, as it is usually formed by crystalline materials (TiO$_2$, ZnO, SnO$_2$ etc), however, it plays an equally important role in the overall performance of the PSC.
+Typically, the ETL is less prone to ion migration, as it is usually formed by crystalline materials (e.g. TiO$_2$, ZnO, SnO$_2$), however, it plays an equally important role in the overall performance of the PSC.
+Under operating conditions, the voltage drops and the temperature increase typically enhance the ion migration, which may cause modifications of the I-V characteristics \cite{electronics14224428}.